gjwdyk/Notes-K8s/README.md

 Each of the EC2 instances has a Public IP and therefore can be accessed directly from Internet.
 Network ACLs and Security Groups allow ALL Types of Traffics.

+This CloudFormation template is designed for building Demo/Testing environment only.
+It was NOT designed to be used for Live/Commercial environment !!!
+This CloudFormation Template is developed by independent individual and therefore is NOT supported by F5 Networks.
+Refer to [Disclaimers and Limitations of Liability](#disclaimers-and-limitations-of-liability) for the no-terms and no-conditions under which you can utilize the codes, information, service or any contents of this repository.
+***Launching the CloudFormation template will incur costs which AWS will bill to the account on which you launch the CloudFormation Template on.***

+Read through the input parameters descriptions below to understand what the CloudFormation template creates and does.
+Some further references are provided on the description of each parameter field.

+Some of the folders contain further details, specific to the part/subject which the folder covers.

 ***